microsoft/openjdk-aarch64/CONTRIBUTING.md

-Contributing to OpenJDK for Windows 10 ARM64
+Contributing to OpenJDK for Windows on ARM64
 =====

 # Contributions to the source code
 The source code can be found upstream on [openjdk.java.net](https://openjdk.java.net).
 Contributions are welcome through the [OpenJDK project](https://openjdk.java.net/contribute/).

 # Contributions to the documentation and other artifacts in this project